Sexual & Gender Based Misconduct: Policy, Reporting Information & Resources

 Sexual/gender based misconduct will not be tolerated.
 The University will actively and expeditiously investigate any allegation of sexual/gender based misconduct and if it is determined that misconduct has occurred, the University will take appropriate disciplinary action.
 Allegations of sexual harassment, other than allegations against a student for sexual/gender based misconduct addressed in this policy , will be investigated pursuant to the process outlined in "The University Procedure" section of the Kutztown University Sexual Harassment Policy and Procedures (KU Policy DIV-007).

 Sexual violence of all kinds, including intimate partner violence, will not be tolerated.
-The standards listed below clearly define prohibited conduct that is in violation of the Sexual Offenses Policy of the Student Code of Conduct which is published in its entirety in The Key student handbook.
+The standards listed below clearly define prohibited conduct that is in violation of the Sexual/Gender Based Offenses Policy of the Student Code of Conduct which is published in its entirety in The Key student handbook.

 1. Non-Consensual Sexual Intercourse:

-Rape (date, acquaintance, and stranger) includes all acts of non-consensual sexual intercourse involving any penetration of a bodily cavity with a foreign object, tongue, digit, or genitalia.
+Rape (date, acquaintance, and stranger) (or attempts to commit the same) includes all acts of non-consensual sexual intercourse involving any penetration of a bodily cavity with a foreign object, tongue, digit, or genitalia by a person upon another person, without consent and/or by physical force.
 A rape occurs when imposed under any of the following circumstances:

 a.
 When the complainant is incapable of giving legal consent for mental, developmental, or physical reasons and this fact is known or reasonably should have been known by the person committing the act; or